dice-group/dice-template-library/README.md

 The primary usage for this is for doctest tests, because doctest only supports output via `std::ostream` (not `std::format`).
 Note: for this to work it needs to be included **before** `<doctest/doctest.h>`.

+### `stdint`
+User defined literals for fixed size integers (e.g. `123_u64`).
+This is mainly useful for cross-platform applications where the common `123ul` is not always the same as `uint64_t{123}`.
+For instance, on macOS `uint64_t` is defined as `unsigned long long`, whereas on Linux it is defined as `unsigned long`.
+Even if both `unsigned long` and `unsigned long long` have the same size, they are still distinct types which can cause issues when a type is being deduced.

 ### Further Examples